JZiegener/dfhack/docs/plugins/orders.rst

     Sorts current manager orders by repeat frequency so repeating orders don't prevent one-time orders from ever being completed.
 The sorting order is: one-time orders first, then yearly, seasonally, monthly, and finally, daily.
+    Additionally it will sort by job type, item type, then material type to make searching through large numbers of repeating work orders easier.

 You can keep your orders automatically sorted by adding the following command to your ``dfhack-config/init/onMapLoad.init`` file::